kk415kk/moocRP/README.md

 ````

 ## Changelog
+0.1.2 - 09/08/2014: Patch for update on completion of moocRP analytics module specifications and import abilities.
+Dependency of Sails supported up to 0.10.5.

 0.1.1 - 08/14/2014: Patch to add support for future additions of datascrub types.
 UI browser compatibility updates, refactored database models to be more efficient.

 0.1.0 - 08/11/2014: First minor version release.